matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 1. Video conferencing is clearly a feature which would benefit the whole ecosystem, and so the spec should find a way to make it happen.
-2. Video conferencing can be achieved by widgets without requiring any compulsory changes to changes to clients nor servers to work, and so could be omitted from the spec.
+2. Video conferencing can be achieved by widgets without requiring any compulsory changes to clients nor servers to work, and so could be omitted from the spec.
 3. A better experience could be achieved by embedding Jitsi natively into clients rather than using a widget...